"Peace of Mind" for discharged soldiers

 Mind program where I gained a perspective of how to continue with the rest of

 A paramedic in the rescue unit of the Israeli Air Force after he participated in one of the first workshops in October 2007.

-Peace of Mind is a unique program developed by the Israel Centre for the Treatment of Psycho-Trauma.
+Peace of Mind is a unique program developed by Metiv: the Israel Psycho-trauma Centre.
 It paves the way back to civilian life for young men and women who have served three or more years in high-risk combat units in the Israel Defense Forces.
 The program identifies units who have undergone severe combat experiences and provides the treatment needed to strengthen their emotional health and resilience allowing them to start their civilian life as healthy and productive citizens.
 Different groups of discharged veterans are brought to Toronto, Canada several times a year with their therapists, are housed with members of our community, and are immersed in both therapy and community events during their stay.
 It truly becomes a meaningful week as they become aware of the caring, strength and unity of the Toronto Jewish community.
 It is an honour to give back to those men and women who have given so much of themselves not only to their country, but also to all the Jews in the Diaspora.

 Every year, thousands of young Israeli combat soldiers are discharged from military service and are returned to civilian life.
 Despite their lengthy and arduous physical training, scant attention is paid to their psychological preparedness to cope with the aftermath of their traumatic experiences.
 Many witnessed terrible sights, made split-second, life and death decisions, or experienced the loss of a comrade and the ensuing grief and bereavement that followed.